Padilla Bay: The Reserve

-The Padilla Bay National Estuarine Research Reserve is an area of 8004 acre of estuary located in Skagit County.
+The Padilla Bay National Estuarine Research Reserve is an area of about 8000 acre of estuary (more than 11000 acre total, including upland habitat) located in Skagit County.
 The reserve contains the Breazeale Interpretive Center, which features exhibits about the natural history and ecology of the estuary and bay, fish tanks, a hands-on room and a video theater.

 The site also features classrooms, research facilities, and public access to a beach site.
 It is a popular location for graduate studies from Western Washington University and the University of Washington.

 Padilla Bay is a part of the National Estuarine Research Reserve which it was incorporated into in 1980.
 It is managed by the Washington Department of Ecology.
 It has several trails.
 There is a wheelchair trail to the observation deck as well as a shore trail that is 2.25 mi long and runs along the top of the dikes.

-The research center is located in the Skagit Valley of Washington.
-The nearest town is Anacortes, Washington about 6 mi away.